All checks have 12 parts.

 The payee is the only person (or institution) that can deposit the check.
 For example, I can’t deposit a check (and get the money) that has someone’s name in the payee line.

 There is one caveat to that statement, however.
-If a check is signed by the payee (the person that’s supposed to receive the money), someone other than the payee can deposit the check into their bank account.
+If a check is signed by the payee (the person that’s supposed to receive the money), someone other than the payee can deposit the check to their bank account.

 For example, I have a friend who doesn’t have a bank account and therefore can’t deposit his check.
 He asks that I deposit the check into my account and provide the money in cash.
+If he signs the back of the check (considered “endorsing” the check), I can deposit the check into my bank account even though I’m not the payee.

 If you receive a check, it’s best practice to sign it right before depositing it.
 You don’t want to sign a check, keep it for a few weeks and then lose it as someone else could deposit it.